belovetech/alx-low_level_programming/README.md

-# Low-level programming, Algorithm & Data structures
+# Low-level programming

-## C proramming language
+## C proramming language for Algorithms & Data structures

 This repository contains all alx projects using `C programming language for` `algorithms` and `data structure`